contiv/vpp/docs/dev-guide/SERVICES.md

 for the policy implementation**.
 Study [Development guide for policies][policies-dev-guide] to learn how we can combine ingress and egress policies and end up with semantically equivalent egress-only ACLs.
 Still our implementation of policies assumes that the cluster **inter-node traffic is sent with source IP addresses unchanged**.
-As packets travel between nodes VXLAN-encapsulated, we only need to define identity mapping for the VXLAN UDP port (4789) to keep them excluded from the source NAT.
+Because the inter-node traffic uses VXLAN encapsulations, we only need to define identity mapping for the VXLAN UDP port (4789) to make sure it's excluded from the source NAT.

-Another minor instance where services and policies collide, is with the virtual NAT loopback used to route traffic between services and their own endpoints via VPP.
+Another minor instance where services and policies collide is with the virtual NAT loopback used to route traffic between services and their own endpoints via VPP.
 Every pod should be able to talk to itself, regardless of the policies assigned.
 This means that the virtual loopback IP requires a special place in the ACLs: Policy Configurator gives every pod with a non-empty policy configuration the same rule permitting all traffic originating from the loopback.

-## HostPort
+### HostPort

 Very similar to `NodePort` service is a feature called `HostPort` - it allows to expose pod's internal port on the host IP and a selected host port number.
 For example: